rukotanafreddy250/React-GitHubFinders/README.md

 Cd my-app

+After type
+#NPM install,
-After type, to install all the dev dependencies
+to install all the dev dependencies.
-NPM install

 to run the app
+#npm run start
-npm run start to start the server
+to start the server